abinit/abinit/doc/tutorial/compilation.md

   Library Name     ... libopenblas_haswellp-r0.3.7.a (Multi threaded; Max num-threads is 12)
 ```

-that indicates the our library supports threads.
+that indicates that our library supports threads.

-You may have noticed that make in this case is not just build the library but is also
+You may have noticed that make in this case is not just building the library but is also
 running unit tests to validate the build.
 This means that if `make` completes successfully, we can be confident that the build is OK and we can proceed
 with the installation.